austin-72/backyard-monsters-refitted/README.md

    From a command line: `flashplayer.exe https://inferno-mr2.maproom2.com/play.swf`
 3. Register an account in the game and play.

-Windows users can instead download `Inferno-MR2.zip` from the Releases page, unzip it, and double-click **Launch-inferno-mr2**: the same thing with the address filled in.

 That address is a small launcher.
 Each time it starts it asks the server which build of the game is current and downloads exactly that one, so there is nothing to update by hand.
 If the game ever says a